 “Yes, the state does need this additional revenue,” it says.
 “But it’s also critical that this money is spent like the limited resource it is given voters’ unwillingness to provide alternative revenue sources.”

-The conservative editorial board of the Colorado Springs Gazette opposes Proposition CC for very different reasons, citing lawmakers’ proclivity to irresponsibly spend taxpayer dollars.
+The conservative-leaning editorial board of the Colorado Springs Gazette opposes Proposition CC for very different reasons, citing lawmakers’ proclivity to irresponsibly spend taxpayer dollars.